+Keep Portland weird, please.
 Portland is known for its quirkiness and unique character of being weird.
 The city started as a small trading post at the confluence of the Willamette and Columbia rivers.
 Over time, it grew into a thriving metropolis with a flourishing port, shipyards, and lumber mills.
 However, by the mid-twentieth century, Portland’s economy had declined; this led to a population decline and increased crime.
 In the 1980s, Portland began to gentrify.
 The 1990s dot-com boom accelerated this process.
 As a result, Portland has become an urban utopia for freethinkers, beatniks, hipsters, and others who want to break the norm.

 What Makes Portland Stand Out From The Rest Of The Country?

 Portland, Oregon, has a long history of being a progressive and unique city, dating back to its origins as a hub for the lumber industry.
 In recent years, Portland has become a mecca for foodies, coffee lovers, and hipsters.
-However, there is one thing that truly sets Portland apart from the rest of the country: its love of naked biking.
+However, one thing that truly sets Portland apart from the rest of the country: is its love of naked biking.
 That’s right, every year, Portlanders strip down and hop on their bikes to ride through the city in a massive display of body positivity.
 While some may see this as outlandish, the event is rooted in tradition.

 The first World Naked Bike Ride was held in 2004 as a protest against car culture and oil dependence.
 Since then, the event has grown exponentially, with rides taking place in over 20 countries and 75 cities worldwide.
 But Portland remains the largest and most well-known of them all.
 So if you’re ever looking for a truly unique experience, check out the World Naked Bike Ride in Portland.
 Who knows, you might just enjoy it!